bappasahabapi/Level-1-ProblemSet-div-3-/README.md

 **✔✔✔ 𝓐𝓻𝓻𝓪𝔂:**

-🔘 Folder name : week-3
+### 🔘 Folder name : week-3

 1. Simple array-601
 2. How to take basic input and output of an array-602
 3. How to take n th element input of an array-603
 4. Find the max and min element of an array-604
+5. Find the 2nd maximun element from an array-606
+6. Find the 3rd maximun element from an array-607
+7. Find the 4th maximun element from an array-608
+8.
+9.
- 5. Count the number of odd or even prestent in the array-605
+.
+Count the number of odd or even prestent in the array-605

- 6. Find out the missing number from array element-CSES -1083
+.
+Find out the missing number from array element-CSES -1083